 Welcome to the Tyler County Assessor's section of the Tyler County Government Services website.
 My name is Lisa Jackson and I was appointed the first female Assessor in November 2018 to fulfill the unexpired term of the late Assessor Jackson L. Hayes.
-I have worked in the Assessor's Office for the past 27 years and I am proud to serve Tyler County as Assessor.
+I have worked in the Assessor's Office for over 30 years and I am proud to serve Tyler County as Assessor.

 We hope that the information provided on this website will help you with any questions you may have on how property is fairly and equitably assessed in Tyler County.

 Please feel free to contact our office if you have any questions and we will do our best to answer those questions.

 The Office of the County Assessor is a constitutional office established by Article IX, Section 1 of the Constitution of West Virginia.
 The County Assessor locates taxable property within Tyler County, identifies ownership and establishes a fair and equitable value of the property.
 The Assessor uses information provided by the taxpayer, yearly appraisals and county clerk records to create accurate assessments.
 The assessor maintains these assessment records and delivers property values to levying bodies.
 For a more detailed description of the county assessor's essential duties, please see Chapter 7, Article 4 of the West Virginia State Code.
 For more information about taxation in West Virginia, please see Chapter 11 of the West Virginia State Code.

 Sale, Transfer & Assessment of Surface Real Estate